murtuzaalisurti/better/README.md

 - `ANTHROPIC_KEY` as a secret with your Anthropic API key as a value.
 - `MISTRAL_KEY` as a secret with your Mistral API key as a value.
 - `OPENROUTER_KEY` as a secret with your OpenRouter API key as a value.
+- `GOOGLE_API_KEY` as a secret with your Google Gemini API key as a value.

 They can be accessed in the workflow file using `${{ secrets.YOUR_KEY_NAME }}`.